Performance Evaluation of High Power Microwave Systems Against UAVs A Probabilistic Antenna Propagation Framework with Sensitivity Analysis: Results and Discussion

 \subsection{Dependence on Slant Range}

-The sensitivity of the per–pulse neutralization probability $\bar{P}_{\mathrm{kill}}$ to the engagement slant range $R$ for three damage thresholds is shown in Fig.~\ref{fig:7}.
-Across all thresholds, $\bar{P}_{\mathrm{kill}}$ decreases approximately as $R^{-2}$, which is consistent with free–space path loss.
-For the most vulnerable targets $(E_{\mathrm{th}}=10^{-3}\,\mathrm{J})$, the kill probability remains above $50\%$ at approximately one kilometer under the baseline settings; by contrast, for the most resilient targets $(E_{\mathrm{th}}=10^{-1}\,\mathrm{J})$, neutralization becomes essentially negligible beyond a few hundred meters.
-This behavior highlights the fundamental trade–off between engagement range and target susceptibility, and it has direct implications for system positioning and operational planning.
+The sensitivity of the per-pulse engagement-effectiveness probability \(\bar{P}_{\mathrm{kill}}\) to the engagement slant range \(R\) for three effective susceptibility thresholds is shown in Fig.~\ref{fig:7}.
+Across all thresholds, \(\bar{P}_{\mathrm{kill}}\) decreases approximately as \(R^{-2}\), which is consistent with free-space path loss.
+For the most vulnerable targets (\(E_{\mathrm{th}}=10^{-3}\,\mathrm{J}\)), the predicted engagement-effectiveness probability remains above \(50\%\) at approximately one kilometer under the baseline settings.
+By contrast, for the most resilient targets (\(E_{\mathrm{th}}=10^{-1}\,\mathrm{J}\)), the predicted engagement effectiveness becomes essentially negligible beyond a few hundred meters.
+This behavior highlights the fundamental trade-off between engagement range and target susceptibility, with direct implications for system positioning and operational planning.